 ROOTS After School is a the next step in developing strong relationships with nature, our peers, and our community!
 This project-based program provides a small group of elementary students with the highest level of safety, quality, and engagement and a balance of after-school play in nature and hands-on community service projects.
 As with all Wilderplay and Childhood In Nature Foundation programs, our philosophies are delivered through an experiential curriculum and a focus on relationships.

-This program strives to realize all of the benefits of nurturing kids’ community roots while advocating for and protecting greenspaces inside the city limits.
-We hope to include both big and small student-lead projects such as obtaining Tree City USA status in Scottville, assisting residents who need help with lawn projects, helping to care for downtown plantings, and leading small-scale gardening projects.
-Our intent is to partner with city government, organizations, and businesses to provide the kind of active participation that can move projects forward in Scottville.
+This program strives to realize all of the benefits of nurturing kids’ community roots while advocating for nature-focused initiatives.
+Examples of future projects might include assisting residents who need help with lawn projects, helping to care for downtown plantings, and leading small-scale gardening projects.
+Our intent is to partner with city and township government, organizations, and businesses to provide the kind of active participation that builds a sense of civic belonging.

 Students will engage in a 10-week project to plan, build, and install a Little Free *Nature* Library in their community!

 This project involves students in all of the aspects of a community service project from beginning to end including working with government officials, creating a budget, fundraising, volunteerism, and problem solving as a group.

 At the end of the fall session project a launch event will be hosted by the group with family, city leadership, and media present.